KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Package files**: Links to package files used to wrap the project in a package.
 - **Programming languages**: Languages used in the repository
 - **Related papers**: URL to possible related papers within the repository stated within the readme file (from Arxiv)
-- **Releases** (GitHub and Gitlab): Pointer to the available versions of a software component.
+- **Releases** (GitHub, Gitlab and Codeberg): Pointer to the available versions of a software component.
 For each release, somef will track the following properties:
   - Assets: files attached to the release
   - Description: Release notes
   - Author: Agent responsible of creating the release